awsdocs/aws-control-tower-guide/doc_source/aws-multi-account-landing-zone.md

 ## Example of AWS Control Tower with a complete multi\-account OU structure<a name="guidelines-for-full-multi-account"></a>

 AWS Control Tower supports a flat OU hierarchy, which means that nested OUs are not available\.
 However, you can still build an AWS Control Tower environment to match the AWS multi\-account strategy guidance\.
++ For more information about how AWS Control Tower aligns with the AWS guidance, see the AWS white paper, [Organizing Your AWS Environment Using Multiple Accounts](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/appendix-e-establish-multi-account.html)\.
-The following diagram shows an example set of OUs for a more expanded AWS Control Tower environment that follows AWS multi\-account guidance\.
++ To view a diagram that shows an example set of OUs in a more expanded AWS Control Tower environment with AWS multi\-account guidance, see [ Example: Workloads in a Flat OU Structure](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/appendix-e-establish-multi-account.html#example-workloads-flat-structure)\.

-![\[SECOND ILLUSTRATION GOES HERE\]](http://docs.aws.amazon.com/controltower/latest/userguide/images/second-figure.png)

-The diagram shows that more Foundational OUs and more Additional OUs have been created than were created in the starter structure\.
-These OUs serve the additional needs of a large deployment\.
+The diagram on the linked page shows that more Foundational OUs and more Additional OUs have been created\.
+These OUs serve the additional needs of a larger deployment\.

 In the Foundational OUs column, two OUs have been added to the basic structure:
 + **Security\_Prod OU** – Provides a read\-only area for security policies, as well as a break\-glass security audit area\.
-+ **Infrastructure OU** – The Infrastructure OU has been separated into two OUs, Infrastructure\_SDLC \(for pre\-production infrastructure\) and Infrastructure\_Prod \(for production infrastructure\)\.
++ **Infrastructure OU** – You may wish to separate the Infrastructure OU, recommended previously, into two OUs, Infrastructure\_Test \(for pre\-production infrastructure\) and Infrastructure\_Prod \(for production infrastructure\)\.

-In the Additional OUs column, these OUs have been added to the basic structure:
+In the Additional OUs area, several more OUs have been added to the basic structure\.
+These following are the next recommended OUs to create as your environment grows:
-+ **Workloads OU** – The Workloads OU has been separated into two OUs, Workloads\_SDLC \(for pre\-production workloads\) and Workloads\_Prod \(for production workloads\)\.
++ **Workloads OU** – The Workloads OU, recommended previously but optional, has been separated into two OUs, Workloads\_Test \(for pre\-production workloads\) and Workloads\_Prod \(for production workloads\)\.
 + **PolicyStaging OU** – Allows system administrators to test their changes to guardrails and policies before fully applying them\.
 + **Suspended OU** – Offers a location for accounts that may have been disabled temporarily\.